Selecting your first year courses

 Deciding what to study at university is a big decision and it's best to seek advice from as many people as you can including your teachers and careers advisors, as well as the UC Liaison team and College student advisors.
 Explore the subjects that interest you and find out more about courses and careers that tie in with your future goals and aspirations.

-Business and Economics students at UC range from those who have always wanted to be an accountant, economist or IT consultant, through to those who dream of running their own business.
-Whatever your aspirations, studying business and economics at UC provides you with a solid background for working in a variety of industries and organisations in New Zealand and around the world.
+Business students at UC range from those who have always wanted to be an accountant, economist or IT consultant, through to those who dream of running their own business.
+Whatever your aspirations, studying with the UC Business School provides you with a solid background for working in a variety of industries and organisations in New Zealand and around the world.

 Most students in the first year of their Bachelor of Commerce (BCom) will take the five 'core' commerce courses as they provide a good general business background and are prerequisites (required courses) for 200 and 300-level Commerce courses.